datapartnership/datapartnership.github.io/content/updates/estimating-high-speed-broadband-coverage-in-ukraine.md

 The quality of mobile broadband remains insufficient for communication needs, especially in less populated oblasts and in rural and remote areas.
 The coverage map of 3G/4G broadband access (Fig. 2) measured by mobile network operators’ (MNOs) speed tests shows that the largest cities have good coverage, whereas the rest of the country is severely underserved.

 **Impact**: Broadband connectivity is a critical foundation for socioeconomic development in today’s global, and increasingly digital, economy.
 It is a general-purpose technology (GPT) that accelerates the pace of economic growth and reduces income disparities, thus contributing to poverty alleviation.
+The analyses in this post are excerpted from the World Bank recommendations report on the National Broadband Strategy for the Government of Ukraine.
+The recommendations seek to achieve the vision of making high-speed broadband available to every citizen, business and private institution in Ukraine by year 2025.

 _Authors:_

-* Maham Faisal Khan, _Data Scientist, World Bank_
+* Natalija Gelvanovska-Garcia, _Senior Digital Development Specialis_t_, World Bank_
-* Kai Kaiser, _Senior Economist, World Bank_
+* Marta Khomyn, _Consultant, World Bank_
-* Jacques Morisset, _Lead Economist and Program Leader, World Bank_
+* Mykhailo Koltsov, _Consultant, World Bank_